methactonecc/energy-tycoon/README.md

 MECC members: log in to our Google Drive for instructions on how you can help.

-Copyright (c) Methacton Electric Car Club, Eagleville, Pennsylvania, 2013-2014.
+Copyright (c) Methacton Electric Car Club, Eagleville, PA, 2013-2014.